Skip to main content

 }

-You can carry out various operations with different columns in a table sequentially (row-by-row) without using loops.
-To do so, you need to reference each column using the Field GetField method.
-This will be a repeating rule that will be carried out automatically for each row of the table.
-All columns referenced this way need to be from the same table.
-The sample script below multiplies the unit quantity by the unit price for each row and compares the resulting value to the total price for the line item:
+You can perform operations on different columns in a table row-by-row without using explicit loops — reference each column using Context.GetField.
+This creates a repeating rule that runs automatically for each row.
+All columns referenced this way must belong to the same table.
+The sample below multiplies unit quantity by unit price for each row and compares the result to the line item’s total price:

 var quantityField = Context.GetField("MyTable/Quantity");